How to Keep Your Dog Cool in the Summer

 The dog days of summer are here.
 Learn the best ways to keep your pet cool and safe.

 Summer is finally here.
-For pet owners, this means spending time outdoors with your pet!
+For pet owners, this means spending time outdoors with their pets!
 But be careful; just like humans, dogs can overheat from too much sun.
 Though it’s common sense to find some shade for Fido and keep a bottle of water handy, I’ve rustled up some creative methods that are much more fun.
 Follow along to learn how to keep your pet cool (and safe!) in the dog days of summer.

 1. Whip Up Doggie Ice Cream

 I scream, you scream and dogs scream for ice cream!
 Too much plain ice cream can be bad for your pup.
 (Just like these other harmful foods!)
 Instead, I like to stick to this non-dairy option: combine a frozen banana and a scoop of peanut butter in a blender, adding water if necessary.
 Scoop into your dog’s bowl and top with a few crumbled dog treats.
-Your pet will be barking “thank you” while digging into dessert.
+Your pet will be barking “thank you” while digging into this yummy frozen treat.
 Don’t forget to make a human-friendly version for yourself with this easy technique.

 2. Make a Freeze Cake